BYLAWS FOR SPOKANE FAITH AND VALUES, 501c3

 ARTICLE VII – CONFLICTS OF INTEREST

-Section 7.01 Purpose: The Board shall create a conflict of interest policy to protect the LLC’s interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of an officer or Trustee of the LLC or might result in a possible excess benefit transaction.
+Section 7.01 Purpose: The Board shall create a conflict of interest policy to protect the organization’s interest when it is contemplating entering into a transaction or arrangement that might benefit the private interest of an officer or Trustee of the organization or might result in a possible excess benefit transaction.
 This policy will supplement but not replace any applicable state and federal laws governing conflict of interest applicable to nonprofit and Corporations.
-This policy will be published on the LLC website.
+This policy will be published on the organization website.

 ARTICLE VIII – RECORDS